shwoodard/active_assets/README.md

       gem 'oily_png'
       ...
 OR ...
       gem 'chunky_png'
       ...
+OR ...
+      gem 'mini_magick
     end
     ...

+The above order of image libraries is also the load order precedence.

-In your rails app
+In your Rails app
 -----------------
 ### application.rb